 Galih’s Story as Shared by His Wife

 On December 25, 1998, I woke up and found my husband dead on our couch.
-We had a huge fight the night before because he suddenly stopped working and just hang out with his new buddies.
+The night before, we had a huge fight because he suddenly stopped working and just hung out with his new buddies.
 We were just 23 then.

 We got married early because I got pregnant.
-He vowed to provide for me and our daughter.
-Though he didn’t have a job that time, every day he would get up early to look for one.
+He vowed to provide for our daughter and me.
+Though he didn’t have a job then, he would get up early every day to look for one.
 He was so determined to prove to my parents that he could take care of us.
 Then again, fate was cruel to Galih.
-5 months of job searching and not one company called him for an interview.
+After 5 months of job searching, not one company called him for an interview.
 He had given up.
 He got so frustrated that he suddenly dropped everything and wandered around the neighborhood to look for something fun to do.
-That’s when he met his new hang out buddies.
+That’s when he met his new hang-out buddies.

-I don’t mean to discriminate but from their physical appearance, you could tell that they were into drugs.
-I tried stopping my husband but every time I bring that issue up, we fought.
+I don’t mean to discriminate, but from their physical appearance, you could tell that they were into drugs.
+I tried stopping my husband, but we fought every time I brought that issue up.
 It was on Christmas morning that I woke up seeing him cold and lifeless due to accidental heroin and valium overdose.

-I’m Victoria and I’m 24.
+I’m Victoria, and I’m 24.
 I was fired from a company despite my hard work.
-Now, I don’t have any reason to go on living my life diligently.
+Now, I don’t have any reason to continue living my life diligently.
 Drugs are my new friends.
-They make me happy and they also share my misery.
+They make me happy, and they also share my misery.
 I believe we are destined to be together forever.
-I and my drug friends are the protagonists of our own sad stories.
+My drug friends and I are the protagonists of our own sad stories.